gonzalo-diamend/challenge-plato/Defects&Questions.md

 Test task: QA

-1. Automated tests — documentation site
-Write three automated tests for https://very-important.vercel.app/ The link is to a website with documentation that may soon grow to hundreds of pages in size.

-1. Create a project using Playwright (preferably), Selenium, or another similar framework
-2. Write three automated tests
+Write three automated tests
-3. Write down the bugs you find and questions you have in a markdown file
+    Write down the bugs you find and questions you have in a markdown file

 Defects: